-New housing to meet local needs will be supported within the villages of Abbeydore and Bacton when it is appropriate and proportionate to the size, role and function of the existing villages.
+New housing that reflects local demand or meets local needs will be supported within the villages of Abbeydore and Bacton when it is appropriate and proportionate to the size, role and function of the existing villages.
 To ensure this is managed appropriately proposals must satisfy the following criteria:

 - a.
-Be within or immediately adjacent to the existing main built-up area of the villages; - b.
-Be a small-scale development of 1 and 2 homes; - c.
+Be within or immediately adjacent to the existing builtup area of the villages; - b.
+Be a small-scale development, usually defined as 1 or 2 homes; - c.
 Cumulatively such development does not lead to the erosion of the villages existing character and setting; - d.
 Re-use previously developed land, where possible; - e.
 They enhance the character of the area; - f.
 Do not lead to isolated homes, detached from the main village in the open countryside; - g.
-They are of good, sustainable design appropriate to its local context; - h.
-Where appropriate measures are included to mitigate any identified traffic impact on the B4347; and - i.
+They are of good, sustainable design appropriate to its local context; and - h.
 They protect and enhance the surrounding environment and rural landscape.

-5.13 The Neighbourhood Development Plan brings together a number of parishes under Policy RA2 of the Core Strategy.
-The closely linked settlements of Ewyas Harold and Pontrilas, with the Neighbourhood Area's main facilities and services, will be the main focus of proportionate housing development.
+- 5.13 The Neighbourhood Development Plan brings together a number of parishes under Policy RA2 of the Core Strategy.
+The closely linked settlements of Ewyas Harold and Pontrilas with the Neighbourhood Area's main facilities and services will be the main focus of proportionate housing development. - 5.14 Abbeydore and Bacton are identified in the Core Strategy under Policy RA2 Housing in settlements outside Hereford and the market towns as

-- 5.14 Abbeydore and Bacton are identified in the Core Strategy under Policy RA2 Housing in settlements outside Hereford and the market towns as settlements where proportionate new housing development is considered to be appropriate. - 5.15 To support this strategic policy aim, the Neighbourhood Development Plan focusses development in Ewyas Harold and Pontrilas and seeks a lower level of growth in the smaller, dispersed settlements with very limited facilities and services. - 5.16 This approach is in line with the guidance contained in para.
-4.8.21 of the Core Strategy, where, in parishes with more than one settlement, the Neighbourhood Development Plan should have the flexibility to apportion the indicative housing target between the various settlements concerned. - 5.17 The criteria based Policy AB1 will, therefore, be used to manage planning applications for future housing growth in the villages of Abbeydore and Bacton. - 5.18 This approach is considered to be the most appropriate: given the requirements of strategic planning policy to focus development in the larger settlements; the very limited nature of existing development; and the dispersed nature of built development in Abbeydore and Bacton.
+- settlements where proportionate new housing development is considered to be appropriate. - 5.15 To support this strategic policy aim, the Neighbourhood Development Plan focusses development in Ewyas Harold and Pontrilas and seeks a lower level of growth in the smaller, dispersed settlements with very limited facilities and services. - 5.16 This approach is in line with the guidance contained in para.
+4.8.21 of the Core Strategy, where, in parishes with more than one settlement, the Neighbourhood Development Plan should have the flexibility to apportion the indicative housing target between the various settlements concerned. - 5.17 The criteria based Policy AB1 will, therefore, be used to manage planning applications for future housing growth in the villages of Abbeydore and Bacton. - 5.18 This approach is considered to be the most appropriate given the requirements of strategic planning policy to focus development in the larger settlements; the very limited nature of existing development and the dispersed nature of built development in Abbeydore and Bacton.
 This combination of strategic planning policy and physical form has also resulted in other options for management for future growth in Abbeydore and Bacton being rejected.
 Primarily, these are definition of settlement boundaries or site allocations.
-Settlement boundaries for Abbeydore and Bacton would be difficult to define and the result would be crude and inflexible and could result in over-development that potentially reduces the character of the two villages and the area's landscape quality. - 5.19 In terms of site allocations, no data is available from the Herefordshire Strategic Housing Land Availability Assessment (SHLAA) 2012 and the Site Allocations Herefordshire Housing Land Assessments 2015. - 5.20 The "do nothing" option is not considered appropriate given national planning and strategic planning policy support for housing growth. - 5.21 The criteria based approach in Policy BA1 is, therefore, the best option for achieving sustainable development in Abbeydore and Bacton whilst supporting the overall indicative housing target for the Neighbourhood Development Plan Area (Table 1).
+Settlement boundaries for Abbeydore and Bacton would be difficult to define and being so crude and inflexible could result in over-development that potentially reduces the character of the two villages and the area's landscape quality. - 5.19 In terms of site allocations, no data is available from the Herefordshire Strategic Housing Land Availability Assessment (SHLAA) 2012 and the Site Allocations Herefordshire Housing Land Assessments 2015. - 5.20 The "do nothing" option is not considered appropriate given national planning and strategic planning policy support for housing growth. - 5.21 The criteria based approach in Policy AB1 is, therefore, the best option for achieving sustainable development in Abbeydore and Bacton whilst supporting the overall indicative housing target for the Neighbourhood Development Plan Area (Table 1).